albion2000/tools-jpeg2pdf/README.md

 ## scandirpdf2noocr.py

 Recursively remove all the ocr text from the pdfs.
 Can be needed if your ocr sw happens to append its generated text to the one already present.
+This tool should only be used on pdf files that were the result of scans and were processed through OCR.
+Running this tool on a pdf that is a printout of .doc file will totally remove the text !

 ## scandirjpg2pdf.py